 If you need assistance dealing with your child support obligations, please call our office at (626) 683-8113 or contact us online.
 Our skilled Pasadena family law lawyers can handle a variety of child support issues, including child support modifications and the payment of back child support.

 What Happens If You Win the Lottery While Paying Child Support?

 Everyone dreams of winning the lottery.
-But it's important for people going through a divorce to understand that lottery winnings can have a substantial impact on their child support obligations.
+But it's important for people going through a divorce to understand that lottery winnings can have a substantial impact on their child support, estate plan, and alimony obligations.
 This was illustrated by the case of the latest Powerball winner.

 Pedro Quezada, a 44-year-old New Jersey resident, recently won a $338 million Powerball jackpot.
 Quezada chose a $221 million lump sum payment, of which he will bring home about $152 million after taxes.
 However, Quezada has five children and currently owes $29,000 in back child support.